azure562/portfolio_repo/potential-metaverse/README.md

 - a NFT collection that serves as a utility token to become a creator on the app and to become a member of the related DAO
 - members of the DAO can vote on proposals that will decide the direction of the platform
 - the web app UI is able to check for both NFT and DAO membership

+## Tasks

+- [ ] Dapp - Write down the dapp idea.

+- [ ] Decentralization - Write down why it would benefit from decentralization.

+- [ ] Blockchain - Write down the chosen blockchain and the reasoning behind the choice.

+- [ ] Data - Write down the data that will be stored/computed using smart contracts.

+- [ ] Pseudocode - Write down the pseudocode of smart contracts and their functionality.

+- [ ] Database Schema - Write down a simple database schema of data to store off-chain, and how to store it.

+- [ ] Interaction - Write down how to interact with the blockchain data (indexing & querying).

+- [ ] Oracles - Decide if any data from oracles is needed, and write down the oracle service to use.

+- [ ] File Storage - Decide file storage, and write down which service to use.

+- [ ] Frontend Library - Write down the frontend library to use, including the client library for interacting with the chain.